-Ensure that more information about industry's expectations of training delivery is available to training providers to improve their delivery and to consumers to enable more informed course choices.
+More information about industry's expectations of training delivery is available to training providers to improve their delivery and to consumers to enable more informed choices

 The proposed units will provide guidance to the assistance animal sector and to training providers regarding the skills required to work within this industry.
 This will empower RTOs and consumers in making informed choices over nationally agreed, transferable and relevant training and skills development.
 It will also strengthen the industry such that it attracts more participants and funding.

-Ensure the training system better supports individuals to move more easily between related occupations he proposed units will better support dog trainers to upgrade their skills and comprehend and comply with changing state and territory standards and guidelines.
+The training system better supports individuals to move more easily between related occupations

+The proposed units will better support dog trainers to upgrade their skills and comprehend and comply with changing state and territory standards and guidelines.
 As a result, they will be better placed to move between occupations in the animal care industry owing to the transferability of skills in dog training and behaviour across all animal welfare endeavours.

-Improve the efficiency of the training system by creating units that can be owned and used by multiple industry sectors
+Improved efficiency of the training system through units that can be owned and used by multiple industry sectors

 The proposed units will be of specific use to assistance dog trainers.
-During the project, Subject Matter Experts and the IRC will consider whether each of the units has applicability beyond assistance dog trainers (for example, task training for a wider range of animals) or could apply to a broader group of learners (which may be possible for the units focussing on the regulatory environment).
+During the project, Subject Matter Experts and the IRC will consider whether each of the units has applicability beyond assistance dog trainers (for example, task training for a wider range of animals) or could apply to a broader group of learners (which may be possible for the units focusing on the regulatory environment).

-Foster greater recognition of skill sets and work with industry to support their implementation
+Foster greater recognition of skill sets